CARING HANDS - ASIA

-Homes for Children - Arun and Shobha and staff are raising some 62 girls and 10 boys in homes that provide these needy, underprivileged children with a safe, loving, Christian environment.
-The children range in age from 5 to 19 and can remain in their home until they graduate from high school.
+Homes for Children - Children ranging from age 5 to 19 are raised in homes that provide these needy, underprivileged children with a safe, loving, Christian environment.
+They are raised in these homes until they graduate from high school.

-Share and Care Project - Nearly 3,000 children participate in this after-school program at one of 42 Caring Hands Centers located in various villages.
-The staff encourages children to first attend school each day.
-Then staff at the centers assist the children with their school projects, teach them Bible stories and songs and engage with them in sports activities.
+Share and Care Project - Nearly 3,000 children participate in this after school program at one of 42 Caring Hands Centers.
+The staff at the centers assist the children with their school projects, teach them Bible stories and songs, and engage with them in sports activities.

 Camps and Training - Caring Hands holds retreats for women, families and children on a regular basis.
 Through various activities and workshops they learn the love of God and subjects such as personal hygiene and nutrition.
 Valuable lessons in making clothes are held at a Tailoring Center.

-CHRISTIAN OUTREACH FOR RURAL NURTURE (CORN) - CHHATARPUR, INDIA
+CHRISTIAN OUTREACH FOR RURAL NURTURE (CORN) - ASIA

-Medical - Staff periodically teaches classes on proper child care as well as good health and hygiene practices.
+Medical - staff periodically teach classes on proper child care as well as good health and hygiene practices.
 Medicines are provided to those in need.

-Sewing Classes - Sewing classes for women and girls are conducted on a regular basis.
-Learning sewing skills enable these women and girls to make clothes for their own family and provides them with the opportunity to earn income and become self-sufficient.
+Sewing Classes - Sewing classes are conducted on a regular basis for women and girls.
+Learning sewing skills enables these women and girls to make clothes for their own family and provides an opportunity to earn income and become self-sufficient.

-Prison Ministry - Both men and women prisoners are visited on a regular basis.
+Prison Ministry - Both men’s and women prisoners are visited on a regular basis.

-Bundeli Bible Translation - Gabriel is part of a team that is translating the Bible into the Bundeli language.
-This effort, when completed, will enable some 46 million people to read the Bible in their own language.
+Bundeli Bible Translation - A team is translating the Bible into the Bundeli language.
+When completed, this effort will enable some 46 million people to read the Bible in their own language.

-Conferences - The Masseys hold conferences focusing on discipleship, evangelism and church planting for village church leaders on a regular basis.
+Conferences - conferences are held focusing on discipleship, evangelism and church planting for village church leaders on a regular basis.

 COMPASSION CORPS - NORTHERN AFRICA